tkuhn/tkuhn.github.com/index.md

 Welcome to my website.
-I am a tenured assistant professor at VU University Amsterdam working on the semantic web, social systems, controlled natural languages, artificial intelligence, computational linguistics, and bioinformatics.
+I am a tenured assistant professor at VU University Amsterdam and starting entrepreneur focussing on how we can apply semantic technologies in a user-friendly manner to radically improve the communication of knowledge.
 <!--See my [CV](cv.pdf) (or its short version at the bottom of this page).-->

 More on